alexis-moins/pm/README.md

 ---

 `pm` is a bash script allowing users to rapidly create new projects.
-It integrate with tmux to allow for a seemless navigation.
+It integrate with tmux to allow for a seamless navigation.

 ## Prerequisites